chauff/cse1500-web-transcripts/Lecture-1.md

 The bold header fields will be covered below.
 Let's briefly walk over the other fields:

 - The `Content-Language` indicates the language the entity is in, which can be English, Dutch or any other language.
-- The `Content-Location` can be useful if loading times are long or the content seems wrong; it can point to an alternative location where the same Web resource resides.
+- The `Content-Location` can be useful if loading times are long or the content seems wrong; it can point to an alternative location where the same web resource resides.
-- `Content-Range` is important for entities that consist of multiple parts and are sent partially across different http responses; without this information, the client would be unable to piece together the whole entity.
+- `Content-Range` is important for entities that consist of multiple parts and are sent partially across different HTTP responses; without this information, the client would be unable to piece together the whole entity.
-- Finally, `Allow` indicates to the client what type of requests can be made for the entity in question; `GET` is only one of a number of methods, it may also be possible to alter or delete a Web resource.
+- Finally, `Allow` indicates to the client what type of requests can be made for the entity in question; `GET` is only one of a number of methods, it may also be possible to alter or delete a web resource.

 Lets look at a few of these fields a bit more in detail.